-Maximum facilitation or "max-fac": an arrangement proposed by the Brexiters that envisions a streamlined customs arrangement and a frictionless border between Ireland and Northern Ireland that would operate based on as yet unspecified technology, whereby goods would be traced and pre-cleared electronically with tax authorities.
+Maximum facilitation or "max-fac": an arrangement proposed by the Brexiters that envisioned a streamlined customs arrangement and a frictionless border between Ireland and Northern Ireland that would operate based on as yet unspecified technology, whereby goods would be traced and pre-cleared electronically with tax authorities.
 The UK would remain in a customs union until the technology could be developed and deployed.
-Many are sceptical that this arrangement is feasible in the next five to ten years

-(in part because of the complexity of rules of origin that would need to be catered for), and there appears to be little appetite for this proposal among the EU27.
+Many were sceptical that this arrangement is feasible in the next five to ten years (in part because of the complexity of rules of origin that would need to be catered for), and there was little appetite for this proposal among the EU27.
+The Political Declaration suggests this approach is no longer relevant.

 Meaningful vote: an amendment to the Withdrawal Bill gives Parliament a "meaningful vote" on the terms of the exit, which in practice gives MPs the ability to approve the final Brexit deal before it becomes effective.
 The amendment specifically provides that the government cannot issue new regulations to implement Brexit without Parliament passing a new law to authorize them.
 The amendment does not give MPs the right to change the deal (as the deal can only be changed by negotiation between the UK and the EU27), to force the government to change the deal or to veto Brexit.
 The amendment does not eliminate the prospect of the UK crashing out of the EU and, in fact, may slightly increase the likelihood since a negative vote in effect means "no deal," as it is likely that there will be insufficient time for negotiators and the European Parliament to accept any changes prior to the Article 50 deadline.
 See Withdrawal Bill, below.
 The amendment was approved by a vote of 309-305, which represented the Prime Minister's first defeat in the House of Commons.
+The Meaningful Vote is likely to be held on December 10th or 11th, ahead of the next meeting of the European Council on December 13th.